outlyer-net/docker-rhodecode-ce/README.md

 ## Exposed ports

 - `8080`: HTTP port on which RhodeCode serves.
 This port is published by default when using `docker-compose`.
-- `3690`: Subversion protocol (`svn://`) on which svnserve listens.
+- `3690`: VCS port.
 This port isn't published by default.

 ## Links